The Florida Bar

 Krell Davis

 Jennifer Krell Davis joined The Florida Bar Public Information Office in 2001, after graduating law school and working as a staff attorney for the Florida House of Representatives, to assist with special projects.
 She moved on to the Florida Chamber of Commerce as communications director where she led messaging efforts for legislative advocacy, and political and grassroots outreach.
 From there she became communications director for the Florida Department of State, covering the arts, elections, corporations, and historical divisions as well as the 2008 Presidential Election.
 After that she served as press secretary for the Office of the Florida Attorney General and then vice president of Public Affairs for the Florida Ports Council, the professional association for Florida’s 15 public seaports.
 She rejoined The Florida Bar staff in 2016 as deputy director of Communications leading internal and external digital communications for the Bar.
-She became communications director in 2021 and Communications Division Director in 2023.
+She became communications director in 2021 and Communications Division director in 2023.
 Davis received her undergraduate degree in English Literature from Florida State University and her law degree from the University of Florida.

 Florida Supreme Court Justice Jorge Labarga